What is the best way to get rid of sweat bees?

 - Kill them

-Many people also wonder ‘do LED lights attract bugs?’
+You can also do certain things to discourage them from hanging around.
+Many people wonder ‘do LED lights attract bugs?’

 Trapping sweat bees may also be better than some methods of killing them.